ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 Tiebreaker reached.
 5–5.
 No other way out of this than by going through the gruesome gauntlet that is [Atomic Disassembler](https://osu.ppy.sh/beatmapsets/2332724#taiko/5005638).
 The first half was quite trivial for both players, scores separated by 6x100 by the time the second half started, and somehow, still maintaining the same score difference by the time the slowest SV section ended.

-By the time of the song's breakdown section, the misses started coming in. ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) missed 3 in a row, and ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) traded them back with 15 in a row.
-Everything seemed hopeless at this point, even with 4 additional misses from ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027), but then the very last section came up...
+By the time of the song's breakdown section, the misses started coming in. ::{ flag=KR }:: ::Peaceful::{ user-id=165027 } missed 3 in a row, and ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 } traded them back with 15 in a row.
+Everything seemed hopeless at this point, even with 4 additional misses from ::{ flag=KR }:: ::Peaceful::{ user-id=165027 }, but then the very last section came up...

 There are no words for what ended up happening.